Diversity As A Competitive Advantage

 We Take Diversity Seriously

-34% of our investments have gone to firms owned or led by women and minorities.
-47% of our board members are minority or female and our staff is 59% female and 22% minority.
+53% of our board members are either minority or female and our staff is 54% female and 19% minority.

 We promote, host and produce educational or networking events and communications specifically targeted to diverse entrepreneurial audiences.
 JumpStart also works closely with the regional chapters of the National Black MBA Association, National Society of Hispanic MBAs, Esperanza, Inc and Society of Hispanic Professional Engineers, and we are connected to national organizations such as the National Society of Black Engineers, the Association of Black Engineers Scientists and Technicians, Urban Financial Services Association, the Minority Business Development Agency (MBDA), The Initiative For A Competitive Inner City (ICIC), the United Negro College Fund and Historically Black Colleges and Universities.